Don't worry about it. You'll grow out of it. Just relax. Be more confident.

 Sound familiar?
 It's easy for others to hand out advice.
 It's well meant, but not very helpful.

 The way you stammer, and how you feel about it, will change over time.
 So while your stammer might affect you a lot now, it is likely to change a lot in the years ahead.
 The less you care about it, the less of an issue it will be.
 See below for things that can help you at school.

 It may help to talk to a teacher and go through things which could help you in class.
 Talking about something which is really painful can get it out of your head, and give you perspective and space to breathe.
 Maybe talk first with your parents about what to say and who to approach.
 Your parents could come with you if you wish.

 My stammer really affected me at school.
 My English teacher didn’t know why I refused to speak during presentations and I sat at the back to avoid the spotlight.

 Let your friends and teachers know what you would like them to do when you stammer.
-Maybe give a short talk to your class – if you have a Speech & Language Therapist, they could help you with this, or come and do it with you (see our page on Finding a NHS therapist).
+Maybe give a short talk to your class — if you have a speech & language therapist, they could help you with this, or come and do it with you (see our Therapies & Courses section).

 Being open about stammering will help your classmates understand more about what it's like for you and what they can do to support you.